Pierre-siddall/simulation-systems/source/Reviewers/howtocommit.rst

         .. code-block:: RST

             sudo -u lfric -i

+    .. tab-item:: UM and JULES

+        UM and JULES tests use a UMDIR environment variable to provide a platform based path prefix to provide direct access to data required for tests.

+        At the Met Office master copies of this are held on SPICE and the XCE/F and this should be manually synchronised using rsync to the XCS.

+        A copy of this data is stored in all these locations for each release

 As reviewer, you should work with the developer, prior to moving to the commit stage, to: